 - The University uses a risk-based approach to minimise risks when working with, storing, handling, transporting and disposing of radioactive materials and apparatus associated with the University's research and teaching.

-- Managing radiation risk involves conducting a risk assessment to:
+- Managing radiation risk involves conducting an assessment to:

-Identify the Hazards.
-Hazard identification is covered in detail in the ANU Safety courses.
+Identify the Hazards: Hazard identification is covered in detail in the University’s safety courses.